 Deliverables in traditional methods

-In order to further understand the concept of deliverables, we must look at their purpose in the traditional project management.
+In order to further understand the concept of deliverables, we must look at their purpose in traditional project management.
 Deliverables are essential factors in a project's lifecycle and they are produced or provided as a result of a process.

 The process itself consists of inputs and outputs, which can both be perceived as deliverables.
 As an example, you can take some type of information as an input deliverable for the process and as a result, you get a project plan as an output deliverable for the process.